alcogy/python-excel-dbdoc/README.md

 # excel-to-ddl

-Database specification document by Microsoft Excel makes DDL file.
+This is a tool that generates ddl file.

+### How to use

+First.
+You write Database specification to template Excel file (DatabaseSpec.xlsx) Second.
+Execute ddl.py.